An introduction to the Buckinghamshire Association for Masonic Research (BAMR) and the Buckinghamshire Lodge for Masonic Research (BLMR) No 9585

 The BAMR can arrange for talks, lectures, etc., to be given to any Lodge, Lodge of Instruction or Study Group.
 Applications for such should be made to the BAMR Secretary.

-Membership of the BAMR helps to promote the aims and objectives of the Buckinghamshire Lodge for Masonic Research without the full commitment implied by Lodge membership.
+Membership of the BAMR helps to promote the aims and objectives of the Buckinghamshire Lodge for Masonic Research.
 All Masons in good standing are eligible for membership of the BAMR.

-There is a copy of the BAMR Membership Application Form below.
-The annual fee is currently £8.
+Click here for a copy of the BAMR Membership Application Form.

 Any Brother who wishes further information or would like to join the BAMR should contact one of the following: